| 250 | A Guide To Reading and Writing Japanese (Florence Sakade) |

 - 優るとも劣らない 【まさるともおとらない】 not at all inferior to, rival or surpass, compare favorably (with)

-- 優れる 【すぐれる】 to surpass, to outstrip, to excel
+- 優れる 【すぐれる】 to be better (than), to be superior, to surpass, to excel, to be excellent

 - 勝つ 【かつ】 to win, to gain victory